-In a little over a month, #TransformersTheLastKnight will debut in theaters everywhere.
+In a few days, #TransformersTheLastKnight will debut in theaters everywhere.
 The Last Knight may be a fifth Transformers movie that, to many, might seem unappealing but it's one of the most anticipated installments in the franchise.
 Fans are all abuzz and the reason why fan interest has piqued is because a dramatic change in dynamic is coming for the Transformers, namely the betrayal of Optimus Prime.
 The leader of the Autobots, Optimus Prime has apparently defected from the team.
 Optimus has been seen battling Bumblebee in the previous trailers released so that confrontation should be one of great intrigue.
 Some images of Optimus also depict him with purple eyes which makes us think he may be under someone else's influenc.
 Regardless, he's going to fight his former Autobot comrades and will undoubtedly conclude with a fight between Optimus and Bumblebe.
 It's up for debate in deciding who'll win their fight, though it appears Bumblebee might have a hidden advantage over #OptimusPrime.

 Optimus has arguably more experience and combat knowledge than Bumblebee and he'd usually win any fight between them.
 However, Bumblebee just debuted a brand-new ability in the international trailer for Transformers: The Last Knight, one that means he may get the best of Optimus when they face each other on the battlefield: